heyqbnk/my-twitch/README.md

-# Twitch Announcer
+# Twitch projects

-This is the project we are currently working on the [Twitch stream](https://twitch.tv/qbnk).
-The initial its idea is to make an application which receives the stream start event from Twitch and sends new post in our [Telegram community](https://t.me/heyqbnk).
+Here is the mono-repository which contains all development progress done on the [stream](https://twitch.tv/qbnk).
+We are mostly working on projects connected both with Twitch and Telegram.

+## Stream announcer

+The idea of this project is to post messages in our [Telegram community](https://t.me/heyqbnk) when the stream started.
+It does not use any dependencies related to Twitch or Telegram.